squid-cache/squid-cache.github.io/docs/Features/AddonHelpers.md

   this helper stdin connection).
 Squid sends this field when (and only when) the `concurrency=N` helper configuration option is used with `N` values grater than 1.
-When this field is present, the corresponding helper response must start with a matching `response-ID` field.
+When this field is present, the corresponding helper response must start with a matching `request-ID` field.

-- action: A string with the name of helper operation being requested.
+- action: A string with the name of the helper operation being requested.
   Squid currently only sends `cert_validate` requests.

 - size: A decimal number representing the size of the `body` field in bytes.
   The size of an empty `body` is zero.